 October 1 – New Plans & Changes Released to Public

 This is the first day we are permitted (by Medicare) to discuss changes to the Medicare Advantage and Prescription Drug plans with you.

-October 15 – 1st Day of Medicare’s Open Enrollment
+October 15 – 1st Day of Medicare’s Annual Election Period

 This is the first day you are permitted to enroll in a new Medicare Advantage or Prescription Drug plan.

-December 7 – Last Day of Medicare’s Open Enrollment
+December 7 – Last Day of Medicare’s Annual Election Period

 Whichever plan you are enrolled in by this date will be your plan in the new calendar year.